 Most everything else went smoothly: remove wheel, remove caliper, compress pistons (make sure the reservoir is OPEN under the hood), anti-squeal on the back of pads, pads into caliper, pull rotor, replace rotor, bolt caliper back in, wheel on.

 The back presented a different problem.
 Our van had no parking brake cable.
 This basically meant that the parking brake shoes that press out into the inside of the back of the rear calipers was rusted all to hell and we had to fight to find the adjustment “screw” which is basically a big star that spins on threads inside.
-You use a bolt hole to access it with a flathead.
+You use a wheel stud hole to access it with a flathead.
+Spin direction is relative to where your head rests while doing this, but you can see threads moving through the hole to help get you moving in the right direction.

 After having pushed fluid back into the reservoir with each successive pad installation, we really only needed to bleed the new caliper that was put on.
 Bleeding was accomplished with a small length of rubber hose attached to the nipple and set into a plastic coke bottle with a little fluid in it (keeps any bubbles from getting into the line via suction).
 Brakes feel GREAT now.